mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 With Jenkins there are ways to improve your day to day user experience.
 You can customize theme and even make your custom UI improvements, like adding "Build Now" button where you like it.

 You should start by installing [Simple Theme Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Simple+Theme+Plugin) and then configure it with one of the available themes.
-Not all the themes will look good, it all depends on the Jenkins version you have and browser you use, etc. I tried a buch of them and ironically enough the only theme that looks good on our production CI box is called ["Atlassian"](https://github.com/djonsson/jenkins-atlassian-theme).
+Not all the themes will look good, it all depends on the Jenkins version you have and browser you use, etc. I tried a bunch of them and ironically enough the only theme that looks good on our production CI box is called ["Atlassian"](https://github.com/djonsson/jenkins-atlassian-theme).
 But I'm dealing with slightly outdated Jenkins version, you could get better results with up to date Jenkins.

 There's multitude of [UI, List View and Page Decorator plugins](https://wiki.jenkins-ci.org/display/JENKINS/Plugins) available for Jenikns.
 Some of them must be good and help you customize you Jenkins look & feel and functionality.